Tetsuuuuuuuuuu/speedtest-nodejs/README.md

 If you ignore the --server-ip, --server-httpPort or --server-httpsPort they will be set to their defaults.

 <h3>If either the --server-privateKey or --server-certificate are not parsed only the http server will start.
-To enable https I recommend using <a href="https://certbot.eff.org/">certbot</a> to generate free a free ssl certificate.
+To enable https I recommend using <a href="https://certbot.eff.org/">certbot</a> to generate a free ssl certificate.
 The required .well-known path is public by default.</h3>

 If either the private key or the certificate can not be found the server will throw an exception on startup.